alhajee/ckan/doc/api/index.rst

 Authentication and API tokens
 -----------------------------

-.. warning:: Starting from CKAN 2.9, API tokens are the preferred way of authenticating API calls.
+.. warning:: Starting from FMLD 2.9, API tokens are the preferred way of authenticating API calls.
     The old legacy API keys will still work but they will be removed in future versions so it is recommended to switch to use API tokens.
 Read below for more details.